AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Did I mention I don't do art?
 I don't do art.
 Still, it's better to have this guy than nothing.

+If you're following along feel free to use any other small PNGs or make your own.
+They don't need to be perfect, just something to see what's going on.

 Some notes:
 - The swadge color palette can be found [here](./SwadgePalette.gpl).
 The swadge will crunch down other colors to closest match, but for better control, you can use this subset of colors to ensure it looks the same as originally designed if using Aseprite
 - The Swadge's screen was 280 wide x 240 tall for at least '23 through '25.
 This isn't that large, so a super detailed 1000 pixel square character isn't going to fit.